 A year ago, one of the biggest problems offensively for the Bears was an unbalanced attack.

-Despite outstanding play from Howard, it never felt like the coaching staff went far enough to get him a higher touch count despite trotting out names like Matt Barkley under center.
+Despite outstanding play from Howard, it never felt like the coaching staff went far enough to get him a higher touch count despite trotting out names such as Matt Barkley under center.

 Against the Falcons, Howard received all of 13 carries.
 It's not like he was ineffective, ripping off a long of 11 while averaging a solid four yards per carry and scoring once.

-For those keeping count, the Bears ran it 19 times in a 23-17 game—and Mike Glennon attempted 40 passes.
-Granted, a chunk of those came late, but one would think leaning on the run more would keep an explosive offense like Atlanta off the field.
+For those keeping count, the Bears ran it 19 times in a 23-17 game—and Glennon attempted 40 passes.
+Granted, a chunk of those came late, but one would think leaning on the run more would keep an explosive offense such as Atlanta off the field.

 Force Glennon to Stretch the Field

 Part of fans thumping for the rookie Mitchell Trubisky is his random gunslinger mentality where he isn't afraid to push the ball down the field with his strong arm, sometimes even on the run.